 Positive emotions and experiences with Apple products has led to the brand establishing a full-fledged community of loyal customers and brand advocates.

 What started out as a simple way to share pictures people shot on their iPhones using the hashtag #Shotoniphone, slowly turned into a movement of sorts.
 It has helped people not just share their experiences with the product, but also connect with one another.

 Instagram alone has these many posts (and increasing) using the hashtag:

-Instead of just creating a branded hashtag for such massive use, Apple has also strategically made user generated content a part of their marketing strategy.
+Instead of just creating a branded hashtag for such massive use, Apple has also strategically made user-generated content a part of its marketing strategy.